onkelbeh/HomeAssistantRepository/README.md

 - Convince more people to not run Home Assistant with Docker (see https://xkcd.com/1988/)

 ## experiments are in progress:
-* grafana with influxdb, have to use it at work in 2020, so I have to get used to it anyway, fits much better for irregular measurements than Cacti and eats up less space as RRD.
+* grafana with influxdb, have to use it at work in 2020, so I have to get used to it anyway, fits much better for irregular measurements than Cacti/RRD.
 * remote IOS authentication with [haproxy](https://www.haproxy.org) and client certificates.

 ## some Background...
-I have Home Assistant running on a virtual X64 box, 4GB RAM, 3 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 20GB Disk from a small FC SAN (HP MSA).
-Recorder writes to a separate mariadb machine, currently 10.3.20 without problems.
+I have Home Assistant running on a virtual X64 box, 4GB RAM, 3 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 30GB Disk from a small FC SAN (HP MSA).
+Recorder writes to a local mariadb socket, moved this from my 'big' mariadb machine because of some performance issues. currently 10.2.29 without problems.
+Influxdb and Graphana are also on the same box.

-Some of my devices are still connected via Eclipse Mosquitto (https://mosquitto.org/), I use the stable version coming with the original distribution (1.6.7), no SSL inside my isolated IOT Vlan, so no need to upgrade.
+Some of my devices are still connected via Eclipse Mosquitto (https://mosquitto.org/), I use the stable version coming with the original distribution (1.6.8), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT I am actively using (and therefore testing) the following platforms/components:
 * some (~9) Z-Wave devices, mostly Fibaro Roller Shutter 3 with a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.
 I would not buy the Fibaro stuff again, because of their weird firmware policy.
 You need to have their expensive gateway to make an update.
 The cheap chinese stuff would do it better.
   - in the vm run `socat pty,link=/dev/ttyUSB0,raw,user=homeassistant,group=dialout,mode=777 tcp:[ip of usbhost]:3333`
   - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
-* a friend recently bought some Zigbee devices from Xioami, will do some tests with them soon.
+* some Zigbee devices from Xioami, via an CC2531 USB stick from Amazon -> `zigbee2mqtt`
-* a bunch of OneWire and I2C Sensors (mostly via MQTT) and
+* a bunch of OneWire and I2C Sensors (mostly via ESPHome and MQTT) and
 * ESPHome - see description above - (https://esphome.io/ & https://github.com/esphome/esphome/)
 * ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy/).
 I formerly used it to avoid some serious design problems in Tasmota, but since I use ESPHome, these devices live only until they have to be touched for some reason, their firmware will get replaced with ESPHome.
 * Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a device has to be touched, it's firmware will be replaced with Otto Winter's ESPHome.